apache/flink-ml/docs/content/docs/try-flink-ml/quick-start.md

 ### Creating, Configuring, Training & Using Kmeans

-Flink ML classes for Kmeans algorithm includes `KMeans` and `KMeansModel`.
+Flink ML classes for Kmeans algorithm include `KMeans` and `KMeansModel`.
 `KMeans` implements the training process of Kmeans algorithm based on the provided training data, and finally generates a `KMeansModel`.
 `KmeansModel.transform()` method encodes the Transformation logic of this